Collection: Black Tea

 Different Types of Black Tea

-Tea originated from China, and the first black teas were developed in China during the 18th century.
-Black teas may be sourced from a number of countries around the world, but India, Sri Lanka, Kenya and China are the main black tea producers.
-Indian black tea types are principally produced in the Assam, Darjeeling, and Nilgiri growing regions, while Chinese black tea types are mainly grown in the south of China, in the provinces of Anhui, Fujian and Yunnan.
+Tea originated in China, and the first black teas were developed there during the 18th century.
+Black teas may now be sourced from a number of countries around the world, but India, Sri Lanka, Kenya and China remain the main producers.
+Indian black tea types are principally produced in the Assam, Darjeeling and Nilgiri growing regions, while Chinese black tea types are mainly grown in the south of China, in the provinces of Anhui, Fujian and Yunnan.

 Black teas come in the form of unblended tea leaves or blends of two or more types of leaf.
-Unblended black tea types usually take their name from the region they were cultivated, and have flavours characteristic of teas grown in that particular area.
-The flavour of a black tea depends on the cultivar of tea, its terroir, and how it has been processed.
-The two principal varieties of tea leaves used are the large-leaved Camellia sinensis var. assamica variety and the smaller-leaved Camellia sinensis var. sinensis type.
+Unblended black tea types usually take their name from the region in which they were cultivated, and have flavours characteristic of teas grown in that particular area.
+The flavour of a black tea depends on the cultivar, its terroir, and how it has been processed.
+The two principal tea varieties used are the large-leaved Camellia sinensis var. assamica and the smaller-leaved Camellia sinensis var. sinensis.

 • Assam tea comes from the state of the same name in northeastern India.
-It is produced from the large tea leaves of the Camellia sinensis var. assamica variety, and its distinctive malty flavour and depth of character varies depending on when they were harvested; teas produced from the first flush, picked earlier in the year, yield lighter, more subtle flavours than those plucked later, that produce a more full-bodied brew with earthy aromas.
-Assam is an excellent quality unblended tea, but it also makes a great base for blends, and is often included in breakfast teas.
+It is produced from the large leaves of the Camellia sinensis var. assamica variety, and its distinctive malty flavour and depth of character vary depending on when it was harvested.
+First flush teas are lighter and more subtle, while later-picked teas produce a fuller-bodied brew with earthy aromas.
+Assam is an excellent unblended tea and also makes a great base for breakfast blends.

-• Ceylon teas come from the country that is now known as Sri Lanka.
-Here, the terroir is perfect for growing tea, and there are three main growing regions: Dimbula, Nuwara Eliya and Uva.
-With tea gardens located at varying altitudes, with different climates, a diverse assortment of flavour profiles are produced in Ceylon’s high quality teas.
-When infused, the colour of a Ceylon tea can range from a pale honey to a deep Burgundy, and its flavours may reveal sweet chocolate, spicy, or molasses notes, delightful aromas and a pleasant astringency.
+• Ceylon teas come from what is now Sri Lanka.
+The terroir is ideal for tea growing, with three main regions: Dimbula, Nuwara Eliya and Uva.
+Tea gardens at different altitudes and in different climates produce a wide range of flavour profiles.
+When infused, Ceylon tea can range in colour from pale honey to deep burgundy, with flavours that may include chocolate, spice or molasses, along with pleasing aromas and a pleasant astringency.

-• Keemun is a tea that originates from Qimen County in the Anhui Province of China, and was first produced in the late 19th century.
-There are many varieties of Keemun tea and different processing techniques result in teas with individual flavour profiles.
-A slow withering and oxidation process brings out subtle, complex characteristics, that can include winey, floral, fruity, piney, malty and slightly smoky flavours and aromas.
+• Keemun originates from Qimen County in Anhui Province, China, and was first produced in the late 19th century.
+There are many varieties and processing methods, resulting in flavour profiles that may include winey, floral, fruity, piney, malty and slightly smoky notes.

-• Lapsang Souchong is believed to be the first black tea to be created, being produced in 17th century China, in the Wuyi Mountains of China’s Fujian Province.
-The smoky character of Lapsang tea occurs during processing, when the tea leaves are dried over pine wood fires.
-The name Lapsang Souchong is derived from ‘Lapsang’ meaning ‘smoky’ and ‘Souchong’ referring to the fourth and fifth (older) leaves down from the bud of the tea plant.
+• Lapsang Souchong is believed to be the first black tea ever created, dating back to 17th century China in the Wuyi Mountains of Fujian Province.
+Its smoky character comes from drying the leaves over pine wood fires.

 The following black tea types are some of the most popular blended black teas:

-• Russian Caravan is a blended tea that gets its romantic name from 18th century China, when camel caravans laden with tea traversed the Ancient Tea Horse Road on the long journey from China to Russia.
-Its unique smoky flavour resulted from the tea absorbing dampness from the atmosphere, and smokiness from campfires lit throughout the journey.
-Today, this flavour is reproduced by a mix of Keemun, Oolong and smoky Lapsang Souchong teas.
+• Russian Caravan is a blended tea whose name comes from the camel caravans that once carried tea from China to Russia.
+Its smoky flavour is now recreated using a blend of Keemun, Oolong and smoky Lapsang Souchong teas.

-It may be possible to make suggestions as to the best black tea, gauged on the terroir of the tea, the quality of its leaves, and the depth of flavour and character it may possess, but ultimately the best black tea for you will be the one you most enjoy.
-The black teas mentioned above are just a small selection from a multitude of classic, and more unusual, black tea varieties that Tea Direct can deliver directly to your door.
-Some of the finest teas the world has to offer are sourced through our network of gifted buyers for your enjoyment.
-You can view our full range of loose leaf black tea.
+It may be possible to make suggestions as to the best black tea based on terroir, leaf quality, and depth of flavour, but ultimately the best black tea for you is the one you most enjoy.
+The teas mentioned above are only a small selection from a much broader range of classic and unusual black tea varieties.

-If you would like to try an assortment of black tea varieties before committing to a larger pack, our Black Tea Gift Pack contains a carefully chosen selection of our finest black teas, beautifully presented in a black presentation box or luxury wicker hamper.
-The black tea selection pack includes nine 125 g packs of black loose leaf teas, that include Earl Grey Tea, Russian Caravan Tea, English Breakfast Tea, Assam Leaf Tea, English Afternoon Tea, Darjeeling Leaf Tea, Ceylon BOP Tea, Nilgiri BOP Tea and Keemun.
+If you would like to try an assortment before committing to a larger pack, a black tea selection pack can be a good choice.
+These typically include a variety of styles such as Earl Grey, Russian Caravan, English Breakfast, Assam Leaf Tea, English Afternoon Tea, Darjeeling Leaf Tea, Ceylon BOP Tea, Nilgiri BOP Tea and Keemun.

 How to Infuse Loose Leaf Black Tea

-Once you’ve decided on the best black tea for you, there are a number of things to consider when you make your black tea infusion.
-It’s worth bearing in mind that the amount of tea leaves and water you use, and the length of time you steep the leaves, can make a big difference to the end result.
-Below are a few pointers to help you achieve the optimum in flavour and be able to really appreciate the unique character of your chosen tea.
+Once you’ve decided on the best black tea for you, there are a number of things to consider when making your infusion.
+The amount of tea and water you use, and the length of time you steep the leaves, can make a big difference to the final result.
+Below are some pointers to help you get the best flavour from your chosen tea.

-• Water for steeping should be freshly boiled.
-Filtered tap water or bottled spring water are the best options, particularly in hard water areas.
+• Use freshly boiled water.
+Filtered tap water or bottled spring water are often the best options, especially in hard water areas.

-• One teaspoon (5 ml) of black loose-leaf tea for every 8 oz (230 ml) of water should be sufficient.
+• Use one teaspoon (5 ml) of black loose-leaf tea for every 8 oz (230 ml) of water.

-• Never pour boiling water over the leaves, as this could scald the leaves and impair the tea’s flavour and aroma.
-Either let the water cool a little before you add it to the pot, or invest in a kettle with temperature control.
+• Do not pour boiling water directly over the leaves, as this can scald them and impair flavour and aroma.
+Let the water cool slightly first, or use a kettle with temperature control.

 How to Serve Black Tea

-Black tea with lemon is a popular choice, and black tea with lemon and honey provides a sweeter option.
-And in the warmer months, why not try an iced black tea or a cold brew black tea to cool you down and help you rehydrate?
-An aromatic Darjeeling iced tea will really hit the spot on a sultry summer’s day.
+Black tea with lemon is another popular option, and black tea with lemon and honey offers a sweeter variation.
+In warmer months, iced black tea or cold brew black tea can be especially refreshing.
+A fragrant Darjeeling makes an excellent iced tea on a hot summer’s day.

 Customer Reviews of our Black Teas